trust-ethos/ethos-twitter-agent/README.md

 See `test-with-ngrok.md` for detailed instructions.

 ### 📊 **What Gets Tested**
-- ✅ Basic profile commands
+- ✅ Real Ethos scores (vitalikbuterin ~99, elonmusk ~89)
+- ✅ Users with minimal Ethos activity (score 0)
+- ✅ Users not on Ethos (helpful fallback messages)
 - ✅ Commands with extra text
 - ✅ Unknown command handling
 - ✅ Case insensitive commands
-- ✅ Mentions without commands
 - ✅ Health and API endpoints

 ## What Credentials Do You Actually Need?